No Sex, Please, I'm Constipated

 When it comes to intermittent constipation, everyone seems to follow their own tips for relief.
-Coping could look like drinking coffee in the morning, eating more fibrous food or going for a run.
+Helpful constipation remedies may include drinking coffee in the morning, eating more fibrous food or going for a run.

 But constipation isn't always cured by one-off tricks.
 Sometimes it's chronic, a symptom of a medical condition or trauma interrupting the processes that facilitate both pooping and sex.

 Again, Staller noted, if constipation is getting in the way of your quality of life, consult medical care.
 Millions of people struggle with constipation every year and there are ways to address it, including through laxative use, which Staller said has an unnecessarily bad reputation.